kalmarek/Arblib.jl/docs/src/interface-types.md

 AcbRefMatrix
 ```

+## Correspondence between types
-We have the following table for the types
+We have the following table for the correspondence with between the
+[Low level wrapper types](wrapper-types.md) and the high level
+interface types.

 | Arb      | Wrapper          | High level  | Ref            |
 |----------|------------------|-------------|----------------|